-In addition to the link between Jains and ALF/ELF members regarding the practical or impractical consequences of their actions, there are likewise connections on freedom-related issues.
-Those who adhere to Jain, animal or environmental philosophies sacrifice personal freedom in order to conduct themselves in accordance with their rigorous beliefs.
+According to scripture, in the temple he found people selling cattle, sheep, and doves, and the money changers seated at their tables.
+Making a whip of cords, he drove all of them out of themselves in accordance with their rigorous beliefs.
 In the case of ALF and ELF members, they face a possible loss of external freedom if they are imprisoned or punished for circumventing the law.

-Apart from metaphysical distinctions-such as in the determinism vs. free-will debate-one can discuss a real world freedom, which could be sorted into two categories.
+Apart from metaphysical distinctions-such as in the determinism vs. free-will debate 16-one can discuss a real world freedom, which could be sorted into two categories.
 The first could be called "active," "positive," or "internal" and the other called "passive," "negative," or "external."
 Limiting freedom in the first sense is self-imposed; it involves restricting or altering behavior in order to act in accordance with one's beliefs, such as when one adheres to a vegan lifestyle or rescues spiders from ones home.
 In the second sense, limiting freedom means there is an outside constraint or some form of coercion.
 In other words, a person is unable to act in a chosen way due to external forces, such as when legal authorities thwart an animal rescue operation by tossing an activist in jail.
 It is natural for everyone to experience both types of freedom loss; however, the restrictions for Jains, and committed animal activists and environmentalists can be arduous, even burdensome at times.